Parametric control of Meissner screening in light-driven superconductors

 In the remainder of this section, we investigate the response of an isotropic superconductor to an external magnetic field in the presence of parametric driving as defined in Eq.~\eqref{eq:driving}.
 We characterize the Meissner screening in the driven state by the attenuation lengths $R_x$ and $R_z$.
-To resolve changes of $R_x$ below the discretization length $d$, we interpolate the magnetic field linearly between the plaquettes left and right of $x= -L/2 + R_x$.
+The attenuation length $R_x$ quantifies the Meissner screening at the center of the left sample surface, i.e., for $x \ll L_x$ and $z= L_z/2$.
+To resolve changes of $R_x$ below the discretization length $d$, we interpolate the magnetic field linearly between the plaquettes left and right of $x= R_x$.
 The attenuation length along the $z$ axis, $R_z$, is determined analogously.
 In equilibrium, the attenuation lengths equal the London penetration depth, i.e., $R_x= R_z= \lambda_{\mathrm{eq}}$.

 We consider a superconducting sample with the same parameters as before but with a sample size of $12 \times 12~\mathrm{\mu m^2}$ to ensure the convergence of our results.
-First, we choose the driving frequency $\omega_{\mathrm{dr}}/2\pi= 110~\mathrm{THz}$ and the driving amplitude $M=0.3$, consistent with the conductivity measurements shown in Fig.~\ref{fig:fig1}(b).
+First, we choose the driving frequency $\omega_{\mathrm{dr}}/2\pi= 110~\mathrm{THz}$ and the driving amplitude $M=0.3$, consistent with the conductivity measurements shown in Fig.~\ref{fig:fig2}.
 Once a steady state is reached, the magnetic field inside the superconductor oscillates with the driving frequency.
-Snapshots of the time evolution of the magnetic field during one driving cycle are displayed in Fig.~\ref{fig:fig4}(b).
+Snapshots of the time evolution of the magnetic field during one driving cycle are displayed in Fig.~\ref{fig:fig5}(b).
 The parametric driving with $\omega_{\mathrm{dr}} > \omega_{\mathrm{pl}}$ has two main effects.
 Firstly, electromagnetic waves generated at the left and right surfaces are transmitted into the bulk of the sample.
 However, the magnitude of the magnetic field inside the superconductor is strongly suppressed compared to the surface field $B_{\mathrm{ext}}$.
 Secondly, the attenuation lengths are no longer isotropic and exhibit an oscillatory behavior in time.
-As evidenced by Fig.~\ref{fig:fig4}(a), $R_x$ exhibits a pronounced oscillation, while $R_z$ has a small oscillation amplitude.
+As evidenced by Fig.~\ref{fig:fig5}(a), $R_x$ exhibits a pronounced oscillation, while $R_z$ has a small oscillation amplitude.
 Remarkably, we find that there is no generation of electromagnetic waves for driving frequencies red-detuned from the plasma frequency.
-The time evolution of the magnetic field for one example of red-detuned driving is shown in Appendix~\ref{sec:drivingFreq}.
+The time evolution of the magnetic field for one example of red-detuned driving is shown in the supplementary material.